 This list is not intended to slight important books by Ken Anderson, Sam Bray, Orin Kerr, David Kopel, David Post, and other VC bloggers.
 I have not discussed them only because their subjects are distant from my own areas of expertise.

-In the spirit of shameless self-promotion, I will also mention the much-expanded second edition of my own book Democracy and Political Ignorance: Why Smaller Government is Smarter.
+In the spirit of shameless self-promotion, I will also mention the expanded second edition of my own book Democracy and Political Ignorance: Why Smaller Government is Smarter.
 My most recent book before Free to Move was Eminent Domain: A Comparative Perspective, co-edited with Iljoong Kim and Hojun Lee.
 It analyzes the use and abuse of eminent domain in a variety of countries around the world.

 I wish all our readers a happy holiday season!